thinkphp/jekyll/_posts/2017-03-26-Generators.md

 how it would be useful for you.
 Rest assured that while generators can help you write really elegant code, you can certainly write any program you wish without a trace of generatos.

-    O generator is a kind of iterator that is defined with normal function syntax.
+A generator is a kind of iterator that is defined with normal function syntax.
 Exactly how generators work is best known through example.
 Let's first have a look at how you make them and use them, and take a peek under the hood.